 - Net worth, on the other hand, is speed or how fast the car is currently moving.
 Net worth has inertia.

-I know – it's not perfect.
+It's not perfect.
 It is, however, a decent way to frame this issue.
-Acceleration matters in gaining speed, but it doesn't necessarily mean you'll reach a high speed.
+Acceleration matters in gaining speed, but it doesn't necessarily mean you'll reach a high speed (You could crash!
+You could slow down!
+You might accelerate again!).

 Lump Sums and Income Streams